practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 $ sudo perf stat -r 20 pwsh random_streams_for_perf_stats.ps
 ```

-So, in the end I only use the _perf-stat_ program because this is the method which should also precisely measure the execution times of the faster programs.
+So, in the end I mostly used the _perf-stat_ program because this is the method which should also precisely measure the execution times of the faster programs.
+"Mostly" because _perf-stat_ isn't working with all languages.
+Then I still used the _exe_times_statistics_for_one_test_case_in_cwd2_ Bash script, this is for languages:

+- Python
+- TBD

 However, also using _perf-stat_ is apparently not a guarantee for precise and repeatable execution time measurements.
 For example when running the C# program, results varied like this with three command runs: